Neil Tovey

-Neil Robert Tovey OIS (born 2 July 1962) is a South African football coach and former player and also brother of former footballer Mark Tovey.
+Neil Robert Tovey OIS (born 2 July 1962) is a South African soccer coach and former player and also brother of former footballer Mark Tovey.
 He was born in Pretoria.
 He holds the record for most appearances in the National Soccer League.

 Early career

 Tovey was born in Pretoria but grew up in Durban.
 He had been playing soccer since 1969.
 He aspired to be a doctor before opting to play professional football.
 His brother Mark who was also a footballer used to give him football lessons.
 He was also coached at junior level at Juventus Durban by Clive Barker.

 Club career

 Durban City

 He made his professional debut for Durban City in 1981 and won the 1982 and 1983 NPSL titles under Clive Barker and played 176 league games.
 Tovey was transfer listed on 12 March 1986.

 AmaZulu

 He scored on debut in a 2--1 win over Arcadia Shepherds in Durban on 4 April 1986.
 He also scored in a 5--1 win over Kaizer Chiefs on 8 June 1986 in what became Chiefs' worst loss ever.
 He stayed until 1989 and played 117 league games.